cur33/PointsBot/README.md

 notify the redditor of their total points, with a progress bar to show how many points they need to reach the next level and a reminder of the title of the next level.
+In order to prevent the progress bar from being excessively long, some points will be consolidated into stars instead.
+Right now, stars are hard-coded to represent 100 points each, but this behavior may be configurable in the future.

 The first time a point is awarded, the bot's reply comment will also include a brief message detailing the points system.